 No longer do science and technology, modern medicine and robotics, social science and rational government promise paradise.
 Those promises languish in the Museum of 1950s Futurism.
 Today their best offer is merely to make life tolerable, to restore normality, or to achieve “sustainability.”

 Today, we can likely agree, there is essentially little to no truth nor integrity in many arenas of modern life.
-The character of our societal fundaments is poisoned, perhaps due to the inevitable systemic failures that always come after a time; an epochal, organic, cyclical story that must occasionally be reset.
+There has been a poisoning of the character of our societal fundaments is poiso, perhaps due to the inevitable systemic failures that always come after a time; an epochal, organic, cyclical story that must occasionally be reset.
 Perhaps it is due to the age-old machinations and methodologies that keep pushing outdated, failed, industrialized notions across the world, and the fabric of that materialistic delusion is finally showing itself to be worn and transparent.

 To answer the call, one must understand the lie, to stand free of it, and to listen for the impulse, for the flavor of the impetus that is uniquely ours to pursue.

 Many people trust the authorities and willingly comply with their rules.
 They face no dilemma, no initiatory moment, no self-defining world-creating choice point, not yet.